History of schizophrenia

 The word schizophrenia was coined by the Swiss psychiatrist Eugen Bleuler in 1908, and was intended to describe the separation of function between personality, thinking, memory, and perception.
-He introduced the term on 24 April 1908 in a lecture given at a psychiatric conference in Berlin and in a publication that same year.
+Bleuler introduced the term on 24 April 1908 in a lecture given at a psychiatric conference in Berlin and in a publication that same year.
 Bleuler later expanded his new disease concept into a monograph in 1911, which was finally translated into English in 1950.

 According to some scholars, the disease has always existed only to be 'discovered' during the early 20th century.
 The plausibility of this claim depends upon the success of retrospectively diagnosing earlier cases of madness as 'schizophrenia'.
 According to others, 'schizophrenia' names a culturally determined clustering of mental symptoms.
 What is known for sure is that by the turn of the 20th century the old concept of insanity had become fragmented into 'diseases' (psychoses) such as paranoia, dementia praecox, manic-depressive insanity and epilepsy (Emil Kraepelin's classification).
 Dementia praecox was reconstituted as schizophrenia, paranoia was renamed as delusional disorder and manic-depressive insanity as bipolar disorder (epilepsy was transferred from psychiatry to neurology).
 The 'mental symptoms' included under the concept schizophrenia are real enough, affect people, and will always need understanding and treatment.
 However, whether the historical construct currently called 'schizophrenia' is required to achieve this therapeutic goal remains contentious.

 Diagnoses in ancient times

 Accounts of a schizophrenia-like syndrome are thought to be rare in the historical record prior to the 19th century, although reports of irrational, unintelligible, or uncontrolled behavior were common.
 There has been an interpretation that brief notes in the Ancient Egyptian Ebers papyrus may imply schizophrenia, but other reviews have not suggested any connection.
 A review of ancient Greek and Roman literature indicated that although psychosis was described, there was no account of a condition meeting the criteria for schizophrenia.

 Bizarre psychotic beliefs and behaviors similar to some of the symptoms of schizophrenia were reported in Arabic medical and psychological literature during the Middle Ages.
 In The Canon of Medicine, for example, Avicenna described a condition somewhat resembling the symptoms of schizophrenia which he called Junun Mufrit (severe madness), which he distinguished from other forms of madness (Junun) such as mania, rabies and manic depressive psychosis.
 However, no condition resembling schizophrenia was reported in Şerafeddin Sabuncuoğlu's Imperial Surgery, a major Ottoman medical textbook of the 15th century.
+It has been suggested that the visions experienced by Joan of Arc were the product of schizophrenia.
 Given limited historical evidence, schizophrenia (as prevalent as it is today) may be a modern phenomenon, or alternatively it may have been obscured in historical writings by related concepts such as melancholia or mania.